 For true emergencies, DO NOT log in to your electronic health record or call me.
 If you really think you might be experiencing a life-threatening emergency, the right answer is always to call 911 or go to the nearest Emergency Department.
 Once you are on your way to the ER or are already there, please alert me so I will know what's happening with you!
 Whenever possible, I can talk to the ER doctors and staff to share important medical information about you if it will help improve the care you are getting.

 For all non-urgent communication about your health, and to schedule appointments, please log in to patient portal of your electronic health record, also known as the Patient Passport, and I will get back to you, likely within 1 day or less.
-Alternatively, you can text me at (306) 406-5220.
+Alternatively, you can text me or leave a voicemail at (306) 406-5220.
 Please DO NOT email me for health-related concerns.
 The volume of emails I receive each day prevents me from responding to emails in a timely manner.

 For any urgent questions, please call (360) 406-5220 and press "1" to leave an urgent message.
 I check voicemails and all other communication at 9 AM on weekdays and typically respond to urgent messages within 3 hours.
 For active patients, I offer confidential text messaging at the same number, which you can access through the Spruce app on your smart phone.
 For those without a smart phone, you can still text message me at that 360-406-5220 number; it would be like sending any other text message and is therefore not considered HIPAA-compliant in terms of privacy laws.